Parameterization¶

 Update the

-Send a HTTP request to the event-source.
+Send an HTTP request to the event-source.

-curl -d '{"dependencyName":"test-dep", "dataKey": "body.message", "dest": "spec.arguments.parameters.0.value", "message": "amazing!!"}' -H "Content-Type: application/json" -X POST http://localhost:12000/example
+curl -d '{"dependencyName":"test-dep", "dataKey": "body.message", "dest": "spec.arguments.parameters.0.value", "message": "amazing!!"}' -H "Content-Type: application/json" -X POST http://localhost:12000/example -

 Inspect the output of the Argo workflow that was created.